-NASA's newest class of astronaut candidates has just been announced, and it includes five inspiring women!
+When NASA announced its newest class of astronaut candidates in 2017, it included five inspiring women!
 NASA received a record-breaking number of applicants for this astronaut class — over 18,000 in all — and the class itself has twelve members, their largest since the year 2000.
 "These women and men deserve our enthusiastic congratulations," said retired astronaut and Johnson Space Center Director Ellen Ochoa.
 "Children all across the United States right now dream of being in their shoes someday.
 We here at NASA are excited to welcome them to the team and look forward to working with them to inspire the next generation of explorers."

 The astronaut candidates have two years of training in front of them before they're ready to break Earth's atmosphere, but in the meantime, space-loving Mighty Girls have five new role models to look up to!
 In this blog post, we introduce you to these five remarkably talented women.
 And, to inspire children who dream of their own careers in space, at the end of the post, we've showcased a variety of girl-empowering books and toys about shooting for the stars!

 Kayla Barron already knows something about what it's like to live in tight spaces, where a vessel wall is the only thing protecting you from a dangerous environment: the 29-year-old Navy lieutenant from Richland, Washington was one of the first class of eleven women to join the submarine service after the men-only restriction was dropped.
 "I really felt at home [in the submarine service]," she says.
 "Everyone is really talented and team-oriented."